BY-LAWS OF THE BELLINGHAM UNITARIAN FELLOWSHIP

 ARTICLE VI: Selection of Board of Trustees, Nominating Committee, and Officers

 Section 1: Board — Number and Term: The Board of Trustees shall consist of seven to nine Members of the Fellowship.
-Term of office shall be three years, and a Trustee who has served a complete term is not eligible to serve a succeeding term.
+Term of office shall be three years, but no trustee may serve more than two consecutive complete terms.

 Section 2: Board —Nomination and Election: Each term of office shall begin on the first day of the fiscal year.
 To the extent possible terms of office shall be staggered, with three beginning each year.
 At each annual congregational meeting, Trustees shall be elected to Board vacancies.
 Trustees shall serve until their successors take office.
 Candidates additional to those named in the notice of meeting may be nominated from the congregation by delivering to the President, before the meeting convenes, a petition signed by at least ten Members and including a statement of agreement to serve signed by the prospective nominee.
 If the number of candidates exceeds the number of Board vacancies, election shall be by secret ballot.